The 12 Days of Hygge: Christmas Edition

 Who doesn’t love getting a Christmas card in the mail from loved ones?
 It’s like opening dozens of mini gifts in the days leading up to Christmas!
 Even the act of sitting down to address each one and write a little sentiment letting them know I’ve thought about them over the year... it brings me so much joy and peace.
 I like to choose a time in the middle of the day where I might have an hour or so to myself (read: naptime for the toddler during a school day).
 I’ll of course, warm up a nice mug of tea or start a fresh pot of coffee, and set up a writing station.
 A clean surface, my box of cards, favorite pens and even a return address stamp.
 I had ours custom-made after we purchased our first home together, and each time I use it I’m reminded of how happy we were that day we signed the mortgage papers!
 You guessed it... how hyggeligt.

 Displaying the cards we receive is just as rewarding... like a paper hug!
 I’ll hang them around a door frame, like my grandma used to, or sometimes clip them to a giant wreath with little clothespins.
 Every time I walk by, I get to see the smiling faces of my closest friends and family.
 After Christmas is over and I take all the cards down, I cut out the photos and attach them to the inside door of my kitchen cabinet.
-I’ll leave them up all year until the new ones arrive in December, in the entire process starts over again.
+I’ll leave them up all year until the new ones arrive in December, and the entire process starts over again.

 DAY 8: GET OUTDOORS